History of ASEAN: Brunei into the fold

-On 14–15 December 1987, the third ASEAN Summit was held in Manila.
+On 14–15 December 1987 the third ASEAN Summit was held in Manila.
 The summit, coming a decade after the last formal heads-of-state meeting, was convened to reinvigorate ASEAN.
 The leaders discussed speeding up economic cooperation and expressed a united stance on political-security issues, particularly Cambodia.
 It underscored the need for ASEAN to adapt to a changing regional environment as the Cold War neared its end.
 The summit also coincides with internal changes: the original generation of ASEAN leaders (such as Suharto, Mahathir Mohamad, Lee Kuan Yew) reinforced their commitment to ASEAN as part of their legacy.
 At this time, ASEAN began planning for the eventual settlement of the Cambodian conflict – Indonesia's Foreign Minister Ali Alatas initiated informal peace talks known as the Jakarta Informal Meetings (JIM) in 1988–1989, bringing together Vietnam and Cambodian factions in a neutral setting.
 These quiet ASEAN-led mediations laid groundwork for the comprehensive peace process that followed.

 Finding ASEAN's role in Asia

 The Cold War wound down, bringing significant shifts to Southeast Asia.
 In 1989, Vietnam announced its complete withdrawal of troops from Cambodia, a move ASEAN had long demanded.
 ASEAN actively participated in the international negotiations that followed: notably, ASEAN members co-chaired the Paris Peace Conference on Cambodia.
 A breakthrough was achieved with the signing of the Paris Peace Agreements in October 1991, ending the Cambodian conflict.
 ASEAN's diplomatic solidarity and engagement were critical in this outcome – ASEAN is credited with keeping the Cambodia issue in the world's attention and facilitating a solution.
-In 1990, ASEAN made another notable decision: it agreed to admit Vietnam, Laos, and Cambodia in principal as members in the future, shedding its Cold War reluctance.
+In 1990, ASEAN made another notable decision: it agreed to admit Vietnam, Laos, and Cambodia in principle as members in the future, shedding its Cold War reluctance.

 Mahathir Mohamad briefly proposed an East Asian economic bloc, comparable to that of the European Union.

-In 1990, Malaysia's then Prime Minister and Pan-Asianist, Mahathir Mohamad, proposed an East Asia Economic Group (EAEG), a regional-economic bloc that would include ASEAN and its East Asian neighbors.
+In 1990 Malaysia's then Prime Minister and Pan-Asianist, Mahathir Mohamad, proposed an East Asia Economic Group (EAEG), a regional-economic bloc that would include ASEAN and its East Asian neighbors.
 Mahathir envisioned the EAEG as a platform for these countries to coordinate economic policies, foster closer trade relations, and collectively strengthen their economic standing in response to the formation of other regional economic blocs, such as the European Union and the North American Free Trade Agreement (NAFTA).
 In response to the challenges faced by the EAEG proposal, Mahathir rebranded the initiative as the East Asia Economic Caucus (EAEC), which aimed to be a consultative forum within the broader framework of the Asia-Pacific Economic Cooperation (APEC), focusing on the specific interests of East Asian nations.
 Despite this adjustment, the EAEC still faced resistance and did not materialize as an official entity.